Arrangements for your stay with us

 - 5pm-6pm.

-You'll be asked to order your meals from a menu.
+You'll be asked to order your meals from one of the inpatient menus.
 After breakfast you will be asked to choose your lunch and then during the afternoon you will select your evening meal.
 The meals will be served by a service host/hostess and ward staff.
 If you have any special dietary needs, please tell the ward staff on your admission.

-Our menu includes a range of food options and menus with photographs are available.
-If you require support with eating please let staff know to make the necessary arrangements.
+Our menus include a range of food options and are available to read and download.
+Versions with photographs can also be made available.
+If you require support with eating, please let staff know to make the necessary arrangements.

 Throughout the day you can expect to be offered a choice of hot and cold drinks, along with a selection of snacks such as biscuits, cakes, cheese and crackers.